-- Location of patient pickup (facility, airport, road intersection, GPS) - Who will be meeting MEDEVAC crew (radio callsign / frequency, cell number)?
-Will the patient meet the MEDEVAC crew at the pickup location or will the - Any special equipment required (ventilator, bariatric transport equipment, etc.)? - Will any additional personnel be necessary (physician, nurse) - Is there an intended destination (major hospital, community)? - Has any consultation with medical providers at the intended destination been
+- Location of patient pickup (facility, airport, road intersection, GPS)?
+Who will be meeting MEDEVAC crew (radio callsign / frequency, cell number)? - Will the patient meet the MEDEVAC crew at the pickup location or will the MEDEVAC crew need to be transported to the patient?

+Any special equipment required (ventilator, bariatric transport equipment, etc.)? - Will any additional personnel be necessary (physician, nurse)? - Is there an intended destination (major hospital, community) Has any consultation with medical providers at the intended destination been

-Do not delay launch / dispatch of MEDEVAC, provide the following information
+Do not delay launch / dispatch of MEDEVAC, provide the following information once available:

-- Mechanism of injury (and time of injury if known) - Injury or illness sustained
+- Mechanism of injury (and time of injury if known)

+- Symptoms and vital signs

+- Treatment given